jpie726/BariFlayer/README.md

 # BariFlayer
-A port of baritone to Mineflayer!
+A port of Baritone to Mineflayer!